 10. When you don’t know what to do next…

 to keep a project or a discussion moving forward, try to think of one, concrete next action that the team can consent to, no matter how small.
 Then hold yourself (or the team) accountable for taking that next action and report back in when you have completed your action.

 Think of accountability not just as being held responsible for enacting an agreement, but also as your being granted the opportunity to exercise creativity and autonomy within your work.

-The Collaborative Leadership Certification Program is an intensive, online, democratic leadership training with practical solutions in many areas that cooperative leadership requires, such as:
+The Cooperative Leadership Certification Program is an intensive, online, democratic leadership training with practical solutions in many areas that cooperative leadership requires, such as: